Kombucha SCOBY Explained and Top 5 Other Uses for a SCOBY

 The great news is that this is a win-win situation.
 Science has barely begun to grasp the full scope of Kombucha’s usefulness from functional beverage, to household cleaner, to skin & hair care product to vegan leather substitute.
 This flexibility gives the home brewer an excellent opportunity to experiment.
 Instead of dreading what to do with those extra cultures, check out some great tips for other ways to use them.

-BONUS TIP – Keep 2-3 cultures together in the brewing vessel to jumpstart the fermentation process.
+BONUS TIP – Keep 2-3 cultures together in the brewing vessel to jumpstart the

 WHAT TO DO WITH AN EXTRA KOMBUCHA SCOBY